Jomon (縄文) period 9000 B.C.

 Yayoi (弥生) period 300B.C —300A.D (approximately)

 Around 300B.C.
 Yayoi culture replaced Jomon culture.
 Yayoi characteristics show on their earthen wares.
 They are rounder, smoother, simpler design, and the techniques were greatly improved.
-They were named Yayoi culture because of the location they were found at, Yayoi-cho area near Tokyo University.
+They were named Yayoi culture because of the location they were found was Yayoi-cho (name of the place) area near Tokyo University.
 They found bronze items such as a bronze sword (銅剣), bronze pike(銅矛), bronze mirror(銅鏡), bronze musical instrument(銅鐸).
 Those were imported from China and Korea but Japanese started to make their own later part of Yayoi period.
-Iron wares were seldom excavated but they have evidence of usage of Iron wares.
+Iron wares were seldom excavated but they have the evidence of the existence of Iron wares.

 Yamato (大和) period 300 A.D. — 593 A.D